-Headquartered in Pittsburgh, TRI has a long tradition of providing support and services to manufacturers of refractory materials and products and suppliers of raw materials, equipment, and services to the refractories industry.
+Headquartered in Cleveland, TRI has a long tradition of providing support and services to manufacturers of refractory materials and products and suppliers of raw materials, equipment, and services to the refractories industry.

 In 1995, membership eligibility was extended to refractories producers in Latin America.
 In 1996, the TRI Board of Directors voted to open membership opportunity to contractors and installers of refractory products, recognizing the important role they play in ensuring the ultimate success of the product.

 Institute membership provides an opportunity for companies to address common concerns and challenges, while sharing both the burden and the benefits of promoting the interests of the refractories industry.

 Institute membership in the first quarter stands at 48 companies, 24 of which are manufacturers of refractory products.

 TRI has one mission: to serve the refractories industry.

 TRI provides cost-effective, one-stop service for all of the following:

 - Proactive response to potentially burdensome government regulatory initiatives.

 - Information packets, guidelines, and educational seminars specifically targeted to the refractory industry and its responsibilities under government regulatory programs.